mbgimot/CV/README.md

 #### Any other qualifications
-- Awarded an academic scholarship at Warwick University
 - FCA approved with CISI Derivatives, Markets & Regulations qualifications
 - Selected on to the Fresh Minds “One’s to Watch” programme
-- 100% in my Further Mathematics A-Level and achieved a gold award at the Senior Mathematics Challenge

 ## Experience